philani1H/JxPoolMiner/QUICK_START.md

 ## What is JxPoolMiner?

-**JxPoolMiner is a DESKTOP APPLICATION** (like TeamViewer, Chrome, or any software you install on your computer)
+**JxPoolMiner is a DESKTOP APPLICATION for mining GXC (GXChain) cryptocurrency** (like TeamViewer, Chrome, or any software you install on your computer)

 - ✅ **Native GUI** - Opens a window on your desktop
 - ✅ **No browser needed** - Runs directly on your computer